A bundled-up woman walks past Surrey Urban Mission, pulling a blue shopping basket filled with everything she owns.

 Musgrove paused as he acknowledged the job on the front lines can be heart-wrenching.

+“It is,” he said slowly.
 “It gets heavy.
 It’s hard on the staff and I worry about that.
 Having to turn people away and say, ‘Sorry, you’re sleeping outside tonight.’
 Staff burnout.
 And of course the folks that are out here.
 I’m looking out my window and we’ve got seniors out here.
 One, two, three, maybe four seniors.
 We’ve got every population, it seems, represented.”

 Surrey Councillor Brenda Locke, who used to sit on the board of SUMS, echoed Musgrove’s concerns.